FabMo/FabMo-Engine/README.md

 Installing the Engine
 ---------------------
 The engine is run from source, and only needs to be checked out and stored in a local directory.
-To run the engine, simply run `node server.js`
+There are a few directories that you need to have created for the engine to work properly.
+Under linux, these are `/opt/shopbot/parts` and `/opt/shopbot/tmp`.
+On windows, use `c:\opt\shopbot\parts` and `c:\opt\shopbot\tmp` The process that is running the engine server needs read/write access to both of these directories.

 Running the Engine
 ------------------
-For debugging the engine, you can run
+For debugging the engine, you can run it directly from the command prompt with `node server.js`